Skip to content

 • p2p_static_peers: A list of static peer addresses to connect to, ensuring the P2P node can always reach known peers.

 • p2p_private_key: The private key for the P2P node, used for secure communications within the network.
+If not provided, a new Ed25519 key is automatically generated and persistently stored in the blockchain database.

 • p2p_http_address: Specifies the HTTP address for external clients to connect to the P2P service.